- What is Kubernetes?

 Want to find or share operators?
 Meet OperatorHub.io

-There’s been a noticeable bump in the interest in and implementation of Operators of late, according to Liz Rice, VP of open source engineering at Aqua Security.
-Rice also chairs the Cloud Native Computing Foundation’s technical oversight committee.
+There’s been a noticeable bump in the interest in and implementation of Operators since their launch, according to Liz Rice, former chair of the Cloud Native Computing Foundation’s technical oversight committee.

-“At the CNCF, we’re seeing interest in projects related to managing and discovering Kubernetes Operators, as well as observing an explosion in the number of Operators being implemented,” Rice says.
+“At the CNCF, we’re seeing interest in projects related to managing and discovering Kubernetes Operators, as well as observing an explosion in the number of Operators being implemented,” Rice told us previously.
 “Project maintainers and vendors are building Operators to make it easier for people to use their projects or products within a Kubernetes deployment.”

 This growing menu of Operators means there’s a need for a, well, menu.
 “This proliferation of Operators has created a gap for directories or discovery mechanisms to help people find and easily install what’s available,” Rice says.

 [ Related read: What is an Ansible Operator? ]

 A Kubernetes secret is a cleverly named Kubernetes object that is one of the container orchestration platform’s built-in security capabilities.
 A “secret” in Kubernetes is a means of storing sensitive information, like an OAuth token or SSH key, so that it’s accessible when necessary to pods in your cluster but protected from unnecessary visibility that could create security risks.

 As the Kubernetes documentation notes, “Putting this information in a Secret is safer and more flexible than putting it verbatim in a Pod definition or in a container image.”

 Secrets could be thought of as a relative of the least privilege principle, except instead of focusing on limiting the access of individual users to that which they actually do to get their work done, they focus on giving your applications the data they need to properly function without giving them (and the people that manage them) unfettered access to that data.